Be the first to know!

 White, Brown, Cane and Muscovado Sugar

 These are all varieties of the same thing but there can be huge differences.
-White sugar is essentially just sucrose, everything else has been stripped off – it should be left to special occasions only as it offers no health benefits whatsoever.
+White sugar is essentially just sucrose, everything else has been stripped off.
+Leave this kind of sugar for special occasions as it holds no health benefits whatsoever.

 These sugars have one more advantage too – they are always vegan-friendly because they haven’t been bleached.
-White cane sugar can be bleached using bone char (made from cattle bones) or through other methods that don’t use any animal parts but there’s no way of knowing.
+White cane sugar can be bleached using bone char made from cattle or through other methods that don’t use animals.

 However, it’s mostly sucrose, about 75-80 percent so it’s no miracle sweetener.
 It can still contribute to weight gain, blood sugar highs and lows and tooth decay.

 Golden syrup is nutritionally no different to sugar.
-The only difference is that golden syrup is liquid because it contains invert sugars - made by splitting sucrose (sugar) into its component molecules of glucose and fructose.
+The only difference is that golden syrup is liquid because it contains invert sugars.
+This is made by splitting sucrose (sugar) into its component molecules of glucose and fructose.

 Because it absorbs more slowly than sugar, it has a lesser impact on your blood sugar.
 However, maltitol has a laxative effect if eaten in more than small amounts, causing diarrhoea and severe flatulence.

-Warning: never give anything containing xylitol to your dog – it is highly toxic for dogs and can cause seizures and liver failure!
+Warning: never give anything containing xylitol to your dog .
+It is highly toxic for dogs and can cause seizures and liver failure!